PistoiaAlliance/Pistoia-Alliance-PGO/README.md

 ## Pistoia Alliance Pharma General Ontology (PGO):

 ### Objective
-Defining a set of agreed-upon core entities, the PGO "core concepts",  and recommendations for associating controlled terminologies to service data exchange of Research & Development (R&D) information among Pharmaceutical Industry stakeholders.
+The first objective of PGO is to define a set of agreed-upon core entities, the PGO "core concepts",  and recommendations for associating controlled terminologies to service data exchange of Research & Development (R&D) information among Pharmaceutical Industry stakeholders.

 ### Rationale